 Additionally, the keyboard is an absolute joke.
 The alphabet has been divided in two, so you have to constantly switch between the two screens while typing.

 All in all, although there are some good ideas and well done aspects of this GPS device, it is poorly engineered.
 Considering the price tag, there are better option in the market.

-Specific features: This Garmin GPS device includes a 2.2” 65K color daytime readable display; an internal memory of 3.7GB and a microSD card slot; a preloaded worldwide basemap; high sensitivity, WAAS enabled GPS receiver that holds position even in dense cover or deep canyons
+Specific features: 2.2 inch 65K color daytime readable display, an internal memory of 3.7GB and a microSD card slot, a preloaded worldwide basemap, high sensitivity, WAAS enabled GPS receiver that holds position even in dense cover or deep canyons

 Best use: Hiking, cycling, backpacking, travel